steeve/cross-compiler/README.rst

 * Different toolchains for cross compiling.
 * Commands in the container are run as the calling user, so that any created files have the expected ownership, (i.e. not root).
 * Make variables (`CC`, `LD` etc) are set to point to the appropriate tools in the container.
 * Recent `CMake <https://cmake.org>`_ and ninja are precompiled.
-Toolchain files available for CMake.
+Toolchain files configured for CMake.
 * Current directory is mounted as the container's workdir, ``/work``.
-* Works with boot2docker on OSX and Docker for Mac beta (1.11.1-beta12).
+* Works with the Docker Toolbox Mac OSX.

 Cross compilers